The Solar System

 The solar system is a family of the Sun along with eight major planets, dwarf planets (Ex.
 Pluto), satellites, asteroids, Moons, meteors, and comets.
 All these orbit the sun to form Solar System.

-Sun is our motherly and nearest star, that creates energy from nuclear reactions deep within the interior, by its light and heat life is possible on Earth.
+Sun is our motherly and nearest star, which creates energy from nuclear reactions deep within the interior, by its light and heat life is possible on Earth.

 Origin of Solar System: